mattsfrey/atom-double-click-tree-view/README.md

 # chary-tree-view package

-Open a file by double-click.
+Open files by only double-clicking.